-- 2. If the only file listed is "config", create an editable file per the instructions in "Creating an editable configuration" on page 34. - 3.
+- 1. From the AdminTool menu, click on Edit Configuration. - 2.
+If the only file listed is "config", create an editable file per the instructions in "Creating an editable configuration" on page 36. - 3.
 Click on the configuration file you want to edit, then click on Edit Selected File.
 This will bring up the Edit Configuration menu. - 4.
 Click on Advanced Features in the Edit Configuration menu. - 5.
 Click on System Limits in the Advanced Features menu. - 6.
 Change the parameters as shown. - 7.
-When satisfied with your changes, click on Keep changes and return. - 8.
-SAVE YOUR EDITS!
+When satisfied with your changes, click on Keep changes and return.

+8. SAVE YOUR EDITS!
 If you are done editing the configuration, work your way back to the Edit Configuration menu and click on Save there, entering a file name in the Save file as box (the file name can be the same as the file you just edited).
 After entering a file name, click on Save, return to the AdminTool menu.
-You will also need to schedule your altered configuration file to be activated as outlined in "Activating a particular configuration file" on page 85.
+You will also need to schedule your altered configuration file to be activated as outlined in "Activating a particular configuration file" on page 90.

-Seize order (Seize Groups)
+Seize Order and Seize Groups